 printTab helps in the layout of information printed to the console, in particular, when printing of columns of data. printTab requires an additional argument specifying the tab position (number of characters from the left of the display).
 For example:

-call printTab(0, "No.") call printTab(10, "Square") call printTab(20, "Cube\n") for x from 1 to 10 step 1 call printTab(0, x.asString()) call printTab(10, "{x^2}") call printTab(20, "{x^3}\n") end for
+call printTab(0, "No.") call printTab(10, "Square") call printTab(20, "Cube\n") for x from 1 to 10 step 1 call printTab(0, x.asString() call printTab(10, "{x^2}") call printTab(20, "{x^3}\n") end for

 Print Html to the Console